MarianaDwarka/marianadwarka.github.io/src/content/blog/java-api.md

 The proposed solution is structured following the multi-layer model (also known as layered architecture), a design pattern widely used in enterprise applications, especially with the Spring Boot framework in the Java ecosystem.

-<a class="btn btn-outline ml-5" href="https://marianadwarka.github.io/blog/multi-layer-architecture/" target="_blank">Check out -> MVC Pattern and Layered Model</a>
+<a class="btn btn-outline ml-5" href="https://marianadwarka.github.io/blog/multi-layer-architecture/" target="_blank">Check out -> A standard multi-layer structure commonly used in Spring Boot</a>

 Below is a detailed explanation of how this model applies to the project: